 My mom was out to dinner with a friend who has always owned pugs, and her husband happens to be on the board at Wayside.
-Anyway, they were out to dinner when the phone rang and it was the husband saying that Wayside just called and they have a pug for potential adoption.
+Anyway, they were out to dinner when the phone rang and it was the husband saying that Wayside just called and they have a pug for potential adoption. the pug was vaccinated by a vet with the help of an appointment software for veterinarians.
 He wanted to know if they knew anyone that might be interested.

 My mom chimed in immediately, “I know just the family.”